JGoutin/airfs/docs/getting_started.rst

 * ``s3``: Amazon Web Services S3 support.
 * ``swift``: OpenStack Swift support.

-Example of installing Pycosio with all dependencies:
+Example of installing airfs with all dependencies:

 .. code-block:: bash

-    pip install pycosio[all]
+    pip install airfs[all]

 Example for installing with support only for S3 and OpenStack Swift:

 .. code-block:: bash

-    pip install pycosio[swift,s3]
+    pip install airfs[swift,s3]

 Standard Python equivalents functions
 -------------------------------------

-Pycosio provides functions that use the same prototype as their equivalent of the standard Python library.
+airfs provides functions that use the same prototype as their equivalent of the standard Python library.
 These functions are used exactly like the original function but support URLs of cloud objects in addition to local paths.

-Pycosio natively recognizes the URL/path with the following formats:
+airfs natively recognizes the URL/path with the following formats:

 * Local path, or URL with the``file`` scheme:
   ``file:///home/user/my_file`` or ``/home/user/my_file``.